Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 The irregular shape and size of the blobs create a striking contrast with the angular edges of the lobby.

-While their mirrored surface reflects the light, making the sculpture appear to change with the day and night.
+Their mirrored surface reflects the light, making the sculpture appear to change with day and night.

 The installation was created to evoke a feeling of awe and connection to nature while creating an interactive experience.

 Viewers can walk amongst the blobs, making them part of the artwork.

 Guests who visit Reflect experience one of the best rooms in Summit One Vanderbilt: Affinity.